 Thanks to Chris Graham, the Story Reading Ape, for making this video.

 Welcome!
-Here’s some information about my novels and works in progress.
+Here’s some information about my novels.
 I hope you enjoy your visit.

 The Three Things Serial Story is a spontaneously written (“pantser”) story.
 Everything in it — characters, setting, plot, was driven by “things” left by readers of the blog Teagan’s Books, episode by episode.
 Each week readers left three more things.
 The story evolved according to what those random things inspired.
 The serial began with oscillating fan, which brought me the vision of the 1920s setting.
 The era and narrator continued in two more serials that followed.
 While it was not great literature, it sure was a fun ride!
 Here’s a trailer to put you in a Roaring Twenties mood.

 Murder at the Bijou — Three Ingredients I

 This is the second “three things” serial.
 It picks up where the novella ended.
 Murder at the Bijou — Three Ingredients I is a spontaneously written, pantser story.
 This time the “things” readers sent to drive the serial were “ingredients.”

 The Jazz Age setting is Savannah, Georgia where our flapper, Pip, is “sentenced” to live with her grandmother and learn to cook.
 Pip gets caught up in a layered mystery that includes bootleggers, G-men, and the varied challenges of being a young woman in changing times.
 She meets new friends, including some animal characters.

 A Ghost in the Kitchen — Three Ingredients II